Updated January 2024

 Is Montenegro a Tax Haven?

-That’s a fair question.
-Like many tax havens, Montenegro has a small economy and a government very keen on making it bigger through foreign-direct investment.
+However, like many tax havens, Montenegro has a small economy and a government very keen on making it bigger through foreign-direct investment.

 That said, Montenegro is definitely not on the same level as the Cayman Islands, Singapore or the Isle of Man.
 As discussed here, Montenegro has a fair and transparent tax system with a low rate.